 A secondary plan builds on the policies of this Plan to guide development or redevelopment of a specific area in Markham.
-Secondary plans may be further refined through the use of precinct plans to provide guidance around phasing of development, infrastructure and transportation improvements, among other things, within a secondary plan area.
-For secondary plans located within the urban area as shown on Map 12 - Urban Area and Built-Up Area, the level of detailed planning will likely include a streets and block plan that will not require further precinct planning.
-Secondary plans within the 'Future Urban Area' given its location may be less detailed and require future precinct planning to provide a streets and block plan and other detailed guidance.
+Secondary plans may be further refined through the use of precinct plans to provide guidance around phasing of development within a secondary plan area.